When does a simple 10 minute phone call from one spot in Massachusetts to another cost nearly $5?

 Impact litigation and media

 “When you are doing impact litigation like this case, the lawyers are doing a lot that is not litigation,” notes Herts, who says he is hoping to do consumer protection antitrust work with the government in the future.
 “Media coverage was an extremely important facet of this case.
 When the litigation was filed, I saw an article about it online in the Boston Globe.
 Then a few days later the Globe also did an editorial,” he said.

 The editorial sided with the arguments being made in the lawsuit and against the practices of Securus and the Bristol Country Sheriff’s department.
 It also called for legislative reforms that would prevent similar price-gouging practices.

 “An immense amount of discussion among the groups working on this suit were focused on how are we going to tell this story,” Ganon says.
 “We focused a lot of time on the narrative that sets the stage for the legal arguments in the filing.”

 As students in the Consumer Protection clinic course, Ganon and Herts began their semesters helping individual consumers facing credit card debt cases in state district court, which was equally rewarding.

-“At the beginning of the semester, my professor (Bertling) asked each student what they wanted to do after graduation and I told him I wanted to be a trial attorney,” Ganon says.
+“At the beginning of the semester, Professor Bertling asked each student what they wanted to do after graduation and I told him I wanted to be a trial attorney,” Ganon says.
 She was given the opportunity to represent clients in state district court and work on a case requesting a stay for a client who was battling nine lawsuits related to student loan debt.